Fort Walla Walla

 The name Cayuse people along the Walla Walla River called themselves.
 It means "People of the Wild Sunflower".
 Pasxapa means "Place of the Wild Sunflower".

 The Hawaiian Islands.
 The American Board established a successful mission there in 1820.

 An area northwest of what is now Spokane, Washington.
 The Walkers and Eells established a Protestant mission there in 1839.

-"Waiilatpu" means "place of the rye grass."
-The Whitmans established a Protestant mission here in 1836.
+"Waiilatpu" means "people who sway like grass when they dance."
+Nez Perce people gave the Cayuse this name.
+The Whitmans established a Protestant mission among them in 1836.